Will put across porters' demands to govt, fight for their rights: Rahul Gandhi

 "During the stampede at New Delhi Railway Station, these people risked their lives to help people, but their voice is not being heard.
 I will put their demands before the government and fight with all my might for their rights!"
 Gandhi said.

-In the video, the porters tell Gandhi that their demand is that they get Group D employment.
+In the video, the porters tell Gandhi that they are demanding Group D employment.
+PTI ASK ASK RT RT